Boris Becker ‘acted dishonestly’ when he failed to hand over trophies, jury told

 Prosecutor Rebecca Chalkley said the assets include trophies such as the 1985 and 1989 Wimbledon men’s singles title, his Australian Open trophies from 1991 and 1996 and his 1992 Olympic gold medal.

-The former world number one, who commentated for the BBC at Wimbledon last year, is accused of concealing 1.13 million euros (around £950,000) from the sale of a car dealership he owned in Germany and transferring funds to other bank accounts.
+The former world number one, who commentated for the BBC at Wimbledon last year, is accused of concealing 1.13 million euros (around £950,000) from the sale of a Mercedes car dealership he owned in Germany.

+Becker is alleged to have then transferred the funds into other bank accounts, including those of ex-wife Barbara Becker and estranged wife Sharlely “Lilly” Becker.

 He also allegedly failed to declare two German properties, as well as his interest in a flat in Chelsea, west London, and hid a 825,000 euro (almost £700,000) bank loan.